ProLoNets/ProLoNets/README.md

 # ProLoNets

-This project houses all of the code for submission 2254, **Encoding Human Experts' Domain Knowledge to Warm Start Reinforcement Learning**.
+This project houses all of the code for the submission, **Encoding Human Experts' Domain Knowledge to Warm Start Reinforcement Learning**.

 ### Requirements